 This Week in Government Affairs

-Our 2017 GAC Planning Session will be held on Thursday, December 1, from 12:00 p.m. to 4:00 pm (including lunch) at the Albany Renaissance Hotel.
+- The Business Council is holding its GAC Planning Session on Thursday, December 1, from 12:00 p.m. to 4:00 pm (including lunch) at the Renaissance Albany Hotel.
 Registration information will be posted shortly.

 All Business Council members are encouraged to participate in the GAC, and help us develop and push our advocacy agenda for 2017.
 Staff contact: email@example.com

 Visit The Business Council’s website for a complete calendar of upcoming events